Market today: Sensex drops 300 pts, Nifty below 24,600; BEL, Infosys lead index losers - BusinessToday

 “Furthermore, there are threats of more tariffs on countries that trade with Russia if Russia doesn’t reach a deal with Ukraine on stopping the war.
 The threat of tariffs on pharmaceuticals is another concern.
 President Trump, having tasted blood in deals so far, is likely to act tough going forward.
 This is a concern.
 Sustained FII selling is impacting the market despite the DII buying.
 It is better to remain in a wait and watch mode," Vijayakumar added.

 IndusInd Bank was in focus after the private lender reported a 68.2 per cent year-on-year drop in net profit to Rs 684.3 crore for the June 2025 quarter.
 Net interest income also declined 14.2 per cent YoY to Rs 4,639.8 crore.
-This stock fell xx per cent to Rs xxx.
+This stock fell 1.2 per cent to Rs 792.30.

 Shares of Mazagon Dock Shipbuilders are also on traders’ radar after the state-run defence PSU posted a 35 per cent YoY decline in net profit to Rs 452.2 crore.
 Revenue rose 11.4 per cent YoY to Rs 2,625.6 crore in Q1 FY26.
 At 9:23 am, the stock was trading at Rs 2699.95, down Rs 89.85 or 3.22 per cent.